DoNotWantToGrowUp/donotwanttogrowup.github.io/_pages/about.md

 ---

 Here is **Yiting Lin（林一挺/ JatTing Lam）**.
 I am currently a research assistant at BNU-HKBU United International College (Hong Kong Baptist University), advised by [A.P.
 Donglong CHEN](https://staff.uic.edu.cn/donglongchen/en), within Embedded System Lab for AI and Security.
-I am also a researcher in [Prof. Wenbin Cheng](https://jsjxy.zsc.edu.cn/szdw/szdwzg/1dje8dg8bfln5.shtml)'s postgraduate research team at University of Electronic Science and Technology of China, Zhongshan Institute.
+I am also a research professor (Non-Tenure-Track)in [Prof. Wenbin Cheng](https://jsjxy.zsc.edu.cn/szdw/szdwzg/1dje8dg8bfln5.shtml)'s postgraduate research team at University of Electronic Science and Technology of China, Zhongshan Institute.
 My research interests include Cryptography, Blockchain, Multimedia Security, Image Processing, Nonlinear Systems and Applications, and AI Security.

 If you are interested in any aspect of me, I am always open to discussions and collaborations.
 Feel free to reach out to me at - YitingLin [at] ieee.org